Lessons can be face to face or via Skype!

 After we learn the basics, then we begin to understand that actually, there are 3 different sounds we can produce when inhaling.
 They are called the wobble, the jaw breathing, and the throat breathing.
 Being able to master these 3 kinds of breathings take a long time and control and be aware of everything going on in the mouth.
 When gaining experience, the player realises that the didgeridoo can make 6 types of sounds: the drone, the voice, the harmonics, the toots, the drop octave and the flute sound.
 When the knowledge and the abilities increase, the didgeridoo player will have enough tools to play with an articulate sound and play with a soft and melodic sound or strong and percussive sound.

 All didgeridoos have different sound qualities.
 The one that I use since 2017 is the hard fiberglass didgeridoo made by Andrea Furlan.
 It has amazing playability and my didgeridoo has a short bell (great for travelling) and a long bell (great for sound massages).
+In my opinion, and I have tried lots and lots of different ones from a great number of makers, the best are Duende didgeridoos.

 Please subscribe to our social networks to support us and share and spread our music.
 You can also support us financially with tips on tipeee